skasproject/skas/docs/interfaces.md

 ## sk-merge

-This modules support `userDescribe` and `changePassword` APIs.
+This modules support `identity` and `changePassword` APIs.

 By default, these interfaces are exposed on a port bound on 'localhost' in clear text, without authentication.
 Optionally, it can be exposed on another port, using SSL and protected by a client ID/Secret.

-The `userDescribe` response is built by requesting the `userIdentity` to underlying provider and by aggregating the responses.
+The `identity` response is built by requesting the `identity` to underlying provider and by aggregating the responses.
+The 'detailed' flag is supported

 The `changePassword` is forwarded to the appropriate identity provider